decentraland/schemas/report/schemas.api.md

     tokenId: string;
 };

 // Warning: (ae-missing-release-tag) "NFTCategory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "NFTCategory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)